-1. Connect the Main Electrical Harness to the header.
+Connect the Main Electrical Harness to the header.

-Fig. 43 - Connect Multicoupler & Electrical Harnesses
+Fig. 52 - Connect Multicoupler & Electrical Harnesses

-- If using a combine equipped with 'Bang-Bang' style directional hydraulic valves, install the BeeBox as described on page 147. - 3.
-Connect one end of the Automatix Lite Extension Cable to the Main Automatix Harness. - 4.
-Route the Automatix Lite Extension Cable as close to the combine cab as possible, keep in mind where you want the cable to enter the cab while routing. - Using the provided suction cup, mount the Automatix Lite control panel inside the cab in an easily viewable and accessible location.
+- 2. If using a combine (for example all Gleaner S8 and older combines) with 'Bang-Bang' style direction hydraulic valves, installed the BeeBox as described on pagepage 147. - Connect one end of the Automatix Lite Extension Cable to the Main Automatix Harness. - 4.
+Route the Automatix Lite Extension Cable as close to the combine cab as possible, keep in mind where you want the cable to enter the cab while routing. - 5.
+Using the provided suction cup, mount the Automatix Lite control panel inside the cab in an easily viewable and accessible location.
 The suction cup must first be secured to the clean glass, then the lock tab should be used to ensure the control panel is firmly secured.